Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Q: What does a new scratch on a car look like?

-To know if you have a new or old paint scratch, place your fingers on the car and slowly run them across the scratched areas.
+To determine whether you have a new or old paint scratch, place your fingers on the car and slowly run them across the scratched area.
 A new scratch will have a perfect linear shape with a sharp feel.
-On the flip side, an old scratch will have a burnt and rough feel because it has accumulated dirt over time.
+On the flip side, an old scratch will feel burnt and rough because it has accumulated dirt over time.

 Q: What is the difference between a scuff and a scratch?

-When you hit something or someone hit your car, you need to find out if it is a scuff or scratch.
-These terms are different, but they happen at the same time.
+When you hit something, or someone hits your car, you need to find out if it is a scuff or a scratch.
+These terms differ, but they occur at the same time.

-A scuff, also known as paint transfer, is a superficial bump that stays on the top layer of a vehicle’s paint and can be easily buffed off.
+A scuff, also known as paint transfer, is a superficial bump on the top layer of a vehicle’s paint that can be easily buffed off.
 They are primarily residual particles left from whatever you run into.
 A scratch is more profound and sometimes goes beyond the outer coating layer.
 Scratches can be light, moderate, or even severe.

 Final words

 In summary, regardless of the types of car paint scratches you have, always fix them on time.
 If you ignore even the slightest car scratch and continue driving the car for an extended period, it will expand to more extensive scratches.
-From there, it’ll escalate and start peeling off the car paint and expose the car to rust.
+From there, it’ll escalate, peeling the car paint and exposing it to rust.

 Of course, you won’t want this to happen to your baby ride.
 That’s why we have outlined the types of car scratches and how to fix minor scratches.
-However, if you have a deep scratch, take the car to an experienced service technician to resolve the issue.
+However, if you have a deep scratch, take the car to an experienced service technician to have it repaired.
 Getting a scratch remover polish for deep or primer scratches will be a waste of time.

 Osuagwu Solomon